Marine and Coastal Ecosystems: Marine Biodiversity

 Conserve Coastal Ecosystems and Marine Ecosystems

-By 2020, conserve something like ten percent (10%) of coastal front and marine areas, in line with public and global regulation and in light of the most ideal that anyone could hope to find scientific data.
+By 2020, conserve something like ten percent (10%) of coastal front and marine areas, which is in line with public and global regulations and in light of the idea that anyone could hope to find scientific data.

 -